Helmet for My Pillow: Synopsis

 Leckie is assigned to the 1st Marine Division and is deployed to Guadalcanal, Melbourne Australia, New Guinea, Cape Gloucester, before being evacuated with wounds from the island of Peleliu.
 Helmet for My Pillow is told from an enlisted man's point of view; a reprint edition stated the book was about "the booze, the brawling, the loving on 72-hour liberty, the courageous fighting and dying in combat as the U.S. Marines slugged it out, inch by inch, across the Pacific."

+In line with the book's poetic prose, many of the characters in the story are given aliases and are not directly identified.
+For example, an Australian guide to the Marines is given the name "The Digger", while a Marine war criminal experiencing a severe mental breakdown is known as "The Kid".

 Adaptations

 E.B.
 Sledge's With the Old Breed: At Peleliu and Okinawa, along with Helmet for My Pillow, formed the basis for the HBO miniseries The Pacific, the successor to Band of Brothers.
+Leckie is portrayed in the series by James Badge Dale.